-Pentaho Data Integration and Analytics and Informatica Intelligent Data Management Cloud (IDMC) both compete in the data integration and analytics category.
-Informatica IDMC seems to have the upper hand with its scalability, flexibility, and comprehensive features for enterprise-level implementations.
+Pentaho Data Integration and Analytics and Informatica Intelligent Data Management Cloud compete in the realm of data integration and analytics, each catering to specific user needs.
+Informatica IDMC holds an edge for large enterprises due to its extensive features, despite Pentaho's appeal through strong community support and cost-effective solutions.

 Leadership prefers to utilize third-party tools, such as Snowflake, which has both storage and ELT features.